madeintandem/tabs/README.md

 _WARNING: Version 1.0.0 is not compatible with previous versions of Tabs_

-We have made a number of changes related to hour metric keys are stored in Redis.
-At this point we'll be following semantec versioning and will support backwards compatability between major versions.
+We have made a number of changes related to how our metric keys are stored in Redis.
+At this point we'll be following semantic versioning and will support backwards compatability between major versions.
 In this release we've added a number of major features: